 9. Sell handcrafted and homemade goods

-If you’re a maker—whether you DIY soap, candles, sauces, or pottery—you’re in a unique position to find an online business idea, because product development and procurement are literally in your hands.
+If you’re a maker—whether you DIY soap, candles, sauces, or pottery—you’re in a unique position to find a small business idea, because product development and procurement are literally in your hands.

 Unlike many of the other ideas on this list, you will need to consider shipping and inventory management, but you can start out simple on a per-order basis or with a small batch until you start generating consistent sales.

 In fact, many makers on Shopify started out with a home business idea, selling on Etsy or eBay, or to friends and family through word of mouth, and grew into full-time small-business owners after establishing demand for their products.